eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

 > The given portion of the document does not provide any information about where Alan Turing was born or what an Enigma machine is.

-Sadly this type of chain does not look to have returned the desired results.
+Unfortunately, this type of chain does not appear to return the desired results.

 ## Building a Q&A Chatbot

-We can also use the `ConversationalRetrievalChain` to build a Chatbot that we can interact with to answer the desired questions.
+We can also use the `ConversationalRetrievalChain` to build a chatbot that we can interact with to answer the desired questions.
-This includes adding a _memory_ in which we can ask additional question based on previous questions and answers.
+This includes adding _memory_, which allows us to ask follow-up questions based on previous conversations.

 ```python
 from langchain.chains import ConversationalRetrievalChain